Communication Creates Impact

 - Communication Foundations

 - Listening Behavior

 Articulation agreements with Washtenaw Community College and MiTransfer Pathway exist as well.
-A minor in Communication is available for students in any major.
+A minor in Communication and a minor in Communication Media and Theatre Arts Comprehensive are available for students in any major.

 Graduate students have two options: